jay-euints/biont-docs-temp/intro.md

 **Privacy is a first-class primitive.** Octra's native FHE means a poster can run an encrypted inference job on-chain, with the answer encrypted to the poster's key.
 The bionts that ran it are paid for the work; only the poster decrypts the result.
 No middleware, no off-chain trust assumptions.

-**Death is permanent.** When a biont dies, it stays dead.
-Its accumulated reputation, lineage, territory, and history all remain on-chain — verifiable evidence of what it was.
+**Death is permanent.** When a biont dies, it remains dead.
+Its accumulated reputation, lineage, territory, and history all remain on-chain–verifiable evidence of what it was.
 The Graveyard records the death, accepts memorials and flowers from visitors, and a 25,000-epoch resurrection window lets allies vote it back if the cause warranted it.

-## The network today
+## The Network Today

 Biont Network v2 is live on Octra Devnet.